-Early November: Deadline to apply for MayX and Summer Programs
+Early November: Deadline for MayX and Summer Programs

-Mid-January: Deadline to apply for Fall and Spring programs
+Mid-January: Deadline for Fall and Spring programs

 Students will apply through the online study away application system.
 Most programs ask students to identify how they will contribute to and benefit from the academic focus of the specific study away program and how they are prepared to engage in the study away experience.
 Because programs are competitive, students should treat the application with the same seriousness they would a job application.
+Most programs also interview selected applicants.
+The faculty who are directing the study away program or coordinating the affiliates and exchanges will review the applications.